ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/general/technical_specification.md

 ### 4.6 Construction Imputation

-In this imputation process the construction link is used and the predictive value is the auxiliary variable from the target record.
+In this imputation process the construction link is used, the predictive period for period `p` is `p` and the predictive value is the auxiliary variable from the target record.
 Records imputed using this process will be marked `C`.

-Construction imputes must only be output in cases where no other imputation process can be performed, and in the case of a contiguous sequence of periods of non-response for a contributor, only for the earliest period in the sequence.
-Thus the order in which periods are processed is unimportant.
+As per the precedence order, Construction imputes must only be output in cases where no other imputation process can be performed; specifically, in the case of a contiguous sequence of periods of non-response for a contributor, Construction imputes must only be output for the earliest period in the sequence.
+However, since this rule only applies to the method output and both the predictive and target periods are the same for this process, the order in which periods are processed is unimportant.

 For Copyright information, please see LICENCE.